Rachit17/teleDemo/README.md

 If someone has Jenkins installed with relevant plugins like git,maven etc. and github credentials being configured, then one can use the **Jenkins pipeline script** mentioned in the root directory to do the following :
 1. Clone the Repository from GITHUB
 2. Build the project and run unit test cases automatically.
-3. Push image to docker registry.
+3. Push image to docker hub/registry.
+4. Pull & Run image from docker hub/registry on local